Welsh Seal: Elizabeth II

 The Welsh Seal during the reign of Elizabeth II.
-The seal includes a dragon and the arms of Llywelyn the Last native Prince of Wales.
+The seal includes a dragon and the arms of Llywelyn ap Gruffudd the last native Prince of Wales.

 The basic form of the seal used during the reign of Elizabeth II was approved by the First Minister of Wales in January 2011.
 The seal is one-sided and represents both the monarch and the Welsh nation; it also features the Royal Badge of Wales.
 The final design of the seal was decided on 23 June 2011 by the Royal Mint Advisory Committee on the Design of Coins, Medals, Seals and Decorations, with the advice of the College of Arms.
 The design was made public in December 2011, following a visit by First Minister Carwyn Jones to the Royal Mint in Llantrisant, where the seal was about to be made.
 Queen Elizabeth II formally delivered the seal into the custody of the First Minister at a meeting of the Privy Council at Buckingham Palace, London, on 14 December 2011.

 The design featured the following elements: